MEET THE TEAM

 William B. Baron ("Bill")

 Since 1983, Bill has been engaged with Brandenburg Properties in all aspects of real estate acquisitions, dispositions, entitlement, financing and development.
-He oversees daily operations of the company while specifically managing certain projects located in Northern and Southern California, Georgia, South Carolina and British Columbia.
+He oversees daily operations of the company while specifically managing certain projects located in Northern and Southern California, Georgia, and South Carolina.

 Bill is a fourth-generation San Josean and a graduate of San Jose State University.
 He actively serves his community as a member of the Rotary Club of San Jose, past board member and past board chair of the San Jose Silicon Valley Chamber of Commerce, past Trustee and past Chairman of Chamber Pac, the Chamber’s Political Action Committee, board member of the Stroke Awareness Foundation, Chairman of the annual SAF Fight Stroke Walk, founding member of the Baron Student Leadership Award at San Jose State University, Co-Founder of 2017’s Quinn’s Brigade, Managing Chairman of the Pat Dando Legacy Project, and past Chairman of the American Heart Association Monopoly Night gala.